You’ve got questions. We’ve got answers.

 - Keep an eye on your laptop’s performance.
 Older laptops may work a bit slower, especially when simultaneously running other applications (e.g., video conferencing apps).
 If your computer appears to be having a hard time, consider closing other applications.

 If you’ve tried all of the above and you still are having trouble with the obstacle avoidance feature, please contact us and we’ll do our best to help.

 Finally, the Starter and PRO versions will boast improvements to this capability as well as a few completely new features.
-If you’d like to be the first to use them, pre-order or sign up on our Waiting List.
+If you’d like to be the first to use them, buy now or sign up on our Waiting List.